todx0/tg-parser/README.md

 ## Overview

-This repository serves no real purpose and is done purely to study about Telegram API and what user information can be scrapped from public chats.
+This repository serves no real purpose and is done purely for learning purposes to study Telegram API and what user information can be scrapped from public chats.

 ## Features

+### All messages are sent by the user to the chat where command is entered.

 - **Get user's chats names mapped to its id**: `/map`
 - **Analyze messages over a specific number of days**: `/scan_days {chatId} {days}`
 - **Analyze a specific number of messages**: `/scan_limit {chatId} {limit}`
 - **Generate word trend graphs**: `/graph {chatId}`
+- **Exports text/photos from group's sub-chats (topics) as HTML** `/topic_replies {chatId} {topicId}`

 ## Installation